 All events are held virtually through Zoom and are open to all (unless otherwise noted).

-Meet "Mzansi:" An Introduction to South Africa
+Passed: Meet "Mzansi" — An Introduction to South Africa

 “Mzansi” (South Africa's nickname) is one of the most beautiful and interesting countries in the world.
 Join our partners from EDU Africa as they share about South African culture, language, and history.